vbroskas/Random_Space/README.md

 # Space
-Elixir/Phoenix app using a Dynamic Supervisor to start unique instance pairs of a GenServer and Agent.
-This app will query the NASA API to display a random space image every interval (default 25 sec).
-Clients have the option of changing intervals or killing the process.
-If killed, the process is designed to restart with the most recent interval storged in the Agent Process.

-The client interval also dictates which chat room they are currently subscribed to.
-Whenever they change intervals they will also change chat rooms.
-Phoenix Presence is used to keep track of when users join/leave rooms, and displays a list of current users for each chat room.
+Elixir/Phoenix app that allows clients to join different chat rooms based on a time interval(seconds).
+At each interval, all users in the room can discuss a different image which gets delivered from the NASA API.
+App uses a Dynamic Supervisor to start unique GenServer/Agent pairs, and creates different channel topics for each interval.
+Channels are used to transfer data between client and server, and Phoenix Presence is used to keep track of all clients joining and leaving chat channels.
+Any clients who join a room with a server process already running are sent the current image stored in the Agent.

 To start your Phoenix server: